JonJagger/cyber-dojo/readme.txt

    first one as "the-42-file"
-o) It will then use the manifest to create a kata and run-the-tests three times as follows:
-   1. With the files unchanged.
-   2. With the 42 in the-42-file replaced by 54
-   3. With the 42 replaced by 4typo2
+o) It will then use the manifest to create a kata and run-the-tests three times as follows: test-1 - with the files unchanged. test-2 - with the 42 in the-42-file replaced by 54 test-3 - with the 42 replaced by 4typo2
-o) If test-run-1 generates a red traffic-light and
+o) If test-1 generates a red traffic-light and
-      test-run-2 generates a green traffic-light and
+      test-2 generates a green traffic-light and
-      test-run-3 generates an amber traffic-light then the CyberDojo server assumes the language is installed and working and it will offer that language when you configure a new kata.
+      test-3 generates an amber traffic-light then then the CyberDojo server assumes the language is installed and working and it will offer that language when you create a new kata.
 o) If the three tests return three amber traffic-lights then the CyberDojo server assumes the language is not installed and it won't offer that language when you configure a new kata.
-o) If the three tests return any other combination of traffic-lights the CyberDojo server assumes the language is installed by not working and it won't offer that language when you configure a new kata.
+o) If the three tests return any other combination of traffic-lights the CyberDojo server assumes the language is installed but not working and it (soon) won't offer that language when you create a new kata.

-You can test if a languages initial fileset is correctly setup as follows
+You can test if a languages' initial fileset is correctly setup as follows
 >cd cyberdojo/test/functional
 >ruby installation_tests.rb
-Sometimes this issues the following error
+Note: this may issue the following error
-   sh: Syntax error: Bad fd number which I fixed as follows
+   sh: Syntax error: Bad fd number when this happened to me I fixed it as follows
 >sudo rm /bin/sh
 >sudo ln -s /bin/bash /bin/sh